archivesspace/tech-docs/ASTRO/src/content/docs/api/README.md

 ---
-permalink: /api/
+title: Working with the ArchivesSpace API
 ---

-# Working with the ArchivesSpace API

 This documentation provides general information on working with the API.
 For detailed documentation of specific endpoints, see the [API reference](http://archivesspace.github.io/archivesspace/api/), which is maintained separately.